stustanet/stustanet-website/content/support/diagnostic/selftest.en.md

 The checks are performed automatically when you visit the site and ideally they are all positive.

+Sometimes Safari blocks the diagnostic, then it can help to use a different browser.

 {{< figure src="/support/selftest/selftestok.png" height="250" >}}

 If you have problems with the site or if you are unsure what to do with the resulting message, please have a look at the following potential errors.